HumanNeuronLab/voxeloc/README.md

 #### Current Version Updates:
 - Bug fixes, including "isunix" to replace typo "islinux" (many thanks to <a href="https://github.com/TimnaKleinman">Timna Kleinman</a> for spotting this).
+- Reordering electrode mousing pointer render improved.
-- Reordering electrode mousing pointer render improved
+- Reordering electrode mousing pointer render improved.
+- Bugs from autosave path fixed.
+- Changed color is kept after re-estimating.
+- Navigating contacts in tree on T1 fixed.

 *Note: electrode parameters may only be modified or updated in the CT tab.
 After updating any electrode parameters, estimation must be